1913 Paterson silk strike: Background

 Paterson, New Jersey with the textile mills on the right, c.
 1906.

 Paterson's strike was part of a series of industrial strikes in the garment and textile industries of the American East from 1909 to 1913.
 The participants of these strikes were largely immigrant factory workers from southern and eastern Europe.
 Class division, race, gender, and manufacturing expertise all caused internal dissension among the striking parties and this led many reformist intellectuals in the Northeast to question their effectiveness.
 A major turning point for these labor movements occurred in 1912 during the Lawrence textile strike in Lawrence, Massachusetts, where laborers were able to successfully pressure mill owners to raise wages, later galvanizing support from left-leaning intellectual groups.
 The successful strike helped attract interest from intellectual circles in Paterson's labor movements, and gave union organizers confidence in also achieving improved working conditions and wages for Paterson's silk weavers.

 The Paterson strikers mobilized after years of declining wages, continued poor working conditions, and long work days.
 The increasing number of women and children in the labor supply due to changing social customs and improved health through technological advances provided cheaper labor for mill owners and reduced demand for more expensive male laborers, bidding down their wages.
 In addition, technological advances in silk production reduced demand for skilled labor in the silk mills of Paterson.
 New technology in silk mills in Pennsylvania, Rhode Island, and Massachusetts which allowed weavers to run multiple looms at once posed significant competition to smaller New Jersey shops which manufactured silk much less efficiently and at a much higher cost.
 In response to these much larger corporate mills with multiple-loom systems - and in order to stay in business in the long run - New Jersey's mills had to respond by adopting the more efficient technology.
-High skilled weavers such as those in ribbon shops thus fought against multiple-loom systems.
+Highly skilled weavers such as those in ribbon shops thus fought against multiple-loom systems.
 The reduced labor intensity of the new silk industry also meant that low skilled broad-silk weavers would be displaced and hurt by the industry changes.
 All weavers also wanted to shorten their work days and establish a certain minimum wage.